timofey256/playground/csharp_notes/notes.md

 // ---------------------------------------------------
 ```
 - Arrays are always initialized after declaring.
-- arrays are a descendant of `System.Array`.
+- arrays inherit from `System.Array`.
 - **Multidimensional arrays**:
 	- Jagged: `int[][] a = new int[2][]`.
 Literally, arrays of arrays (as a reference types).
 We store pointers to arrays in the bigger array.
 It allows to these smaller arrays have different sizes because they are independent objects.
 	- Rectangular: `int[,] = new int[2,3]`.